Are you packing correctly?

 Video

-With cabin bags getting smaller and frequent changes to airline policies, travel blogger Julie Falconer shares her expert packing advice to help you on your travels.
+With cabin bags getting smaller, travel blogger Julie Falconer shares her expert packing advice.

 -